 When your home attracts a buyer, their mortgage lender will send a surveyor round to confirm its value.

-It is likely that your buyer will also want to get their own RICS HomeBuyer Report or Buildings Survey carried out by a local Chartered Surveyor, to flag up any potential structural issues with the property and check areas that the valuation survey does not cover.
+It is likely that your buyer will also want to get their own RICS HomeBuyer Report (Level 2 Survey) or Buildings Survey (Level 3 Survey) carried out by a local Chartered Surveyor, to flag up any potential structural issues with the property and check areas that the valuation survey does not cover.

-It is important to tidy up your home before the RICS surveyor arrives, as a Chartered Surveyor looks for evidence of steady on-going maintenance and upkeep.
+It is important to tidy up your home before the RICS surveyor arrives, as a surveyor looks for evidence of steady on-going maintenance and upkeep.
 A tidy, well presented home is likely to be valued higher than a cluttered, messy home - even if they have the same features.

 You may even want to get quotes for your own survey so you are aware of any potential issues and can set a realistic asking price based on your Chartered Surveyor’s findings.